Information on Career Specialists Permits

 Transition to Teaching is based on the premise that the candidate already has the content knowledge in the licensing area.
 Each accredited education institution is required to offer or be in collaboration with other institutions to offer a Transition to Teaching program.
 Praxis I and II may be required for admission to the program.
 The programs consist of 18 hours for secondary and 24 hours for elementary of education coursework.
 No education courses are required as prerequisites for admission.

-The Office of Educator Licensing and Development now offers a licensing option to individuals who have an advanced degree.
+The Office of Educator Effectiveness and Licensing now offers a licensing option to individuals who have an advanced degree.
 By statute, instructional licenses issued under the advanced degree option are available only at the secondary (middle school and high school) grade levels.
 See IC 20-28-5-15.

 Applicants must meet the following criteria to be eligible for a license using the advanced degree option: